trainsn/Evidential-Surrogate/README.md

 ### Active Learning

-Use the following script to enrich the training set:
+To enrich the training set, use the following script:

 ```
 python select_param.py --n-candidates NUM_CANDIDATES